San Pietro in Montorio and Sant'Onofrio al Gianicolo.

-The beautiful Janiculum hill just south to the centre of Rome offers some breathtaking views on the Eternal City.
-A simple stroll in this lovely place which also happens to be a lovely park can also get somewhat ‘historical’… the promenade is opened and closed by two important building, two churches: San Pietro in Montorio and Sant’Onofrio, both, remarkable Renaissance gems.
+The beautiful Janiculum hill just south to the center of Rome offers some breathtaking views on the Eternal City.
+A simple stroll in this lovely place, which also happens to be a lovely park, can get somewhat ‘historical’… the promenade is opened and closed by two important buildings, two churches: San Pietro in Montorio and Sant’Onofrio, both, remarkable Renaissance gems.

 The first church; San Pietro in Montorio is located in a beautiful piazza with a great panorama on the city.
 It was built on the site where St. Peter was crucified.
-The first documents regard a monastery dedicated to beati Petri quod vocatur ad Ianiculum in the IX century.
+The first documents regard a monastery dedicated to beati Petri quod vocatur ad Ianiculum in the 9th century.
 The monastery started as a Benedictine foundation.
 In c.1320 the church was dedicated to Sancti Petri Montis Aurei and given to the Celestine order, then to the Ambrosians and finally to Benedictine nuns.
-In 1472 pope Sixtus IV gave the church (which was in bad conditions) and some land nearby to the Franciscans who restored the convent and rebuilt the church.
+In 1472 Pope Sixtus IV gave the church (which was in bad conditions) and some land nearby to the Franciscans who restored the convent and rebuilt the church.
 The reconstruction of the church was part of the new papal politics concerning the foundation of new buildings throughout the city.
-This cause received much economical help, especially that of Louis XI of France to Sixtus IV and then that of Ferdinando and Isabela of Castile to pope Alexander VI Borgia who consecrated the church in 1500.
+This cause received much economical help, especially that of Louis XI of France to Sixtus IV and then that of Ferdinando and Isabela of Castile to Pope Alexander VI Borgia who consecrated the church in 1500.
 The design of the church is attributed to Baccio Pontelli or Meo del Caprino.
-The church was very close to the borders of the city and was therefore taken by the French during the late XVIII century.
-The French made an hospital out of it so the church received a nickname: San Pietro in Mortorio (St. Peter’s in the morgue).
+The church was very close to the city walls and was therefore taken by the French during the late 18th century.
+The French made a hospital out of it, so the church received a nickname: San Pietro in Mortorio (St. Peter’s in the Morgue).
 In 1876 the Kingdom of Italy donated the convent to the Academy of Spain which still owns it.
 The church is still in use.

 The church is decorated by some great Renaissance, Mannerist and Baroque artists.
 The first chapel on the right has frescoes by Sebastiano del Piombo representing the Flagellation and the Transfiguration, executed between 1516 and 1524.
 Michelangelo a friend of Sebastiano, also did some drawings for the Flagellation.

-The second chapel on the right has frescoes by Baldassarre Peruzzi: a Coronation of the Virgin and the four Cardinal virtues, executed during the first decade of the XVI century.
+The second chapel on the right has frescoes by Baldassarre Peruzzi: a Coronation of the Virgin and the four Cardinal virtues, executed during the first decade of the 16th century.

 Above the following chapel there is another fresco by Baldassarre Peruzzi representing the sibyls.
-This was executed in the first decade of the XVI century too.
+This was executed in the first decade of the 16th century too.

 The last chapel on the left has a fine altarpiece representing the Baptism of Christ, attributed to Daniele da Volterra.